cbtechs/cbtechs/README.md

 * We have done multiple projects ranging from the field of Devops , Web apps Penetration Testing .

-* We are currently brushing up my skills to Upgrade my knowledge on React, Redux, Python and MangoDB .
+* We are actively enhancing our staff's expertise to stay at the forefront of technologies, with a particular focus on upgrading our knowledge in React, Redux, Python, MongoDB, Rails and Node.js .

 * We are willing to work on free-lance projects, Remote Work and we love to contribute to open source projects 💡.